 Disinfect the Headset between the Patients with the standard hospital's disinfection solution.
-Wipe the parts that are in contact with the Patient's face and head as well as the used clicker (one button clicker or VR controller) with a cleaning product and/or replace the hygiene cover.
+Wipe the parts that are in contact with the Patient's face and head as well as the controller with a cleaning product and/or replace the hygiene cover.